haswanthreddy/raising_stars/README.md

 ## Project running
-seeds have been provided, setup db and run seeds, below is the link for postman API's
+seeds have been provided, setup db and run seeds, below is the postman API's JSON file

 [Uploading raising superstar.postman_collection.json…]()